How to Export WhatsApp Chat to PDF: 5 Proven Methods

 #Online converters (use with caution)

 Sites like Zamzar and Smallpdf handle .txt to PDF in seconds.
 The tradeoff: you’re uploading a chat transcript to a third party.
-We never use these for work or legal exports, only for ephemeral chats we don’t mind being cached on someone else’s server.
+Avoid these for work or legal exports, and reserve them for ephemeral chats you don’t mind being cached on someone else’s server.
 Check the service’s retention window before you upload.

 #WhatsApp Export Limits and Workarounds